rails database architecture

 High-Volume Analytical Queries Over Time

-TimescaleDB’s chunking allows the query planner to skip irrelevant time ranges entirely, making aggregation queries predictable regardless of total table size.
-Queries that would scan millions of rows in PostgreSQL become bounded and fast.
+Use TimescaleDB for large time-range aggregations.
+Its chunking lets the query planner skip irrelevant time ranges entirely, making aggregation queries predictable regardless of total table size.
+Queries that would scan millions of rows in plain PostgreSQL become bounded and fast once the chunk pruning kicks in.

 This matters when your Rails app acquires analytical needs: